 This document was developed in response to data from a 2014 community coach survey and outlines the purpose of coaches in netball in Australia.

 Knees and ankles are the most injured body parts of netballers and most of these injuries occur when landing.
 Injury to the Anterior Cruciate Ligament (ACL) in the knee represents approximately a quarter of all serious netball injuries each year (Netball Australia National Insurance Data).
+The Knee Program was developed by Netball Australia as a preventative measure for these serious, season-ending injuries.
+Regardless of the level you are coaching, the Knee Program should be implemented into your regular training.

 This document from Netball Australia outlines the key points coaches should consider when demonstrating a new skill to their players.